thomis/eventhub-processor2/README.md

       # the processor2 gem and returned
       # to the event_hub.inbound queue

+      # it is possible to publish a message during message processing but it's a
+      # good style to return one or multiple messages at end of handle_message
+      # publish(message: 'your message as string', exchange_name: 'your_specfic_exchange')

       # at the end return one of
       message # return message if sucessfull processing